If you receive an email from your colleague, what do you do? Undoubtedly, you open it.

 - Multi-tenancy: If an organization has multiple sections, mergers, and acquisitions, it gets complicated to streamline accesses and enable them without causing a conflict of interest within applications.
 Your IAM operations can be decentralized using “sub-tenants” where the administrative rights to the different sections or companies can be tailored based on each requirement.

+According to a Forrester study, implementing a zero trust security model reduces security costs by 31%, and eventually saves many millions in security budget.
 Enforcing a strong Identity and Access Management solution in your organization is the stepping stone to enable yourself with Zero Trust.
 Empower your users with productivity and allow yourself to trust your users with the right validation.

 Want to know more about zero trust?
 We have another comprehensive read from the perspective of your employees.
 After all, you need their trust and support to bring about such a radical change within your organization.
 You can read our blog, zero trust policy- the people perspective and understand how to implement it with zero friction.